 Loading...

-Hello and welcome to today's lesson.
+Hello, and welcome to today's lesson.

-Watson and I'm really looking forward to teaching you today.
+My name is Ms. Watson, and I'm really looking forward to teaching you today.

 We're going to be comparing how poets convey their experiences of war.

 So the outcome of today's lesson is that you will be able to draw interesting comparisons between two war poems.
-As ever, we will be begin with the keywords.
+As ever, we will begin with the keywords.

 Let's have a look at what they mean.